TRIPS and EVENTS

 Train Fares

 Tickets may be purchased from kiosks on the train station platforms.
 (There are no more ticket agents.)
 Alternatively, you can download a phone app from MTA called TrainTime which gives you train schedules and allows you to purchase electronic tickets.
-And in a pinch, tickets may be purchased on the train.
+However, the electronic tickets can now only be purchased on the day of travel and expire at 4AM the next day.
+In addition, the electronic tickets must be activated before boarding the train.
+Failure to do so may result in an $8 fine.

 Grand Central Terminal

 Trains to New York arrive and depart from two levels at Grand Central.
-Our groups generally gather on the Upper Level in the Main Concourse, near the Clock/Information Booth.
+Our Y’s Men groups generally gather on the Upper Level in the Main Concourse, near the Clock/Information Booth.

-The restrooms are located in four locations.
-The most familiar ones are at the east and west ends of the Lower Level.
-Note: these are the most crowded, especially the women’s rooms.
-They are down the stairs from the Main Concourse.
-Then, there is a third women’s room located at the Station Master’s office on the west end of the Upper Level, near the NY Transit Museum.
+Restrooms are located in four locations.
+The most familiar ones are at the east and west ends on the Lower Level.
+Note: these are the most crowded, especially the ladies’ rooms.
+The restrooms are down the stairs/escalators from the Main Concourse.
+Then, there is a third ladies’ room located at the Station Master’s office on the west end of the Upper Level, near the NY Transit Museum.
 Less well known – generally not as crowded.

-The fourth alternative is the new restrooms in the LIRR terminal, which is a few minutes’ walk from the Main Concourse.
+The fourth alternative is the new restroom in the LIRR terminal, which is a few minutes’ walk from the Main Concourse.
 Brand new, clean, not crowded.

 NYC Subways and Buses

-You no longer need to purchase tickets or MetroCards to travel by public transport in NYC.
-Both buses and subways now accept debit or credit cards, phone wallets, or OMNY cards (Tap to Pay).
-And, if you transfer from one mode of transportation to another within a certain period of time, the payment method will register the free transfer.
+You no longer purchase tickets or MetroCards to travel by public transport in NYC.
+Both buses and subways now only accept cash, debit or credit cards, phone wallets, or OMNY cards (Tap to Pay).
+If you transfer from one mode of transportation to another within a certain period of time, the payment method will register the free transfer.

 ~~~~~~~~~~~~~~~~~~~~~~~